 The FM10000 family of NICs strip the CRC for every packets coming into the host interface.
-So, keeping CRC is not supported.
+So, CRC will be stripped even when DEV_RX_OFFLOAD_CRC_STRIP in rxmode.offloads is NOT set in struct rte_eth_conf.

 The FM10000 family of NICS support a maximum of a 15K jumbo frame.
 The value is fixed and cannot be changed.
 So, even when the rxmode.max_rx_pkt_len member of structrte_eth_conf is set to a value lower than 15364, frames up to 15364 bytes can still reach the host interface.